BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwConfigXml

-Objects of this type define the contents of a QtIFW config.xml which will be dynamically generated when invoking the buildInstaller function.
-This file represents the highest level definition of a QtIFW installer, containing information such as the product name and version.
-Most of the attributes in these objects correspond directly to the name of tags added to config.xml.
-Attributes with None values will not be written, otherwise they will be.
+Objects of this type define the contents of a QtIFW `config.xml` which will be dynamically generated when invoking the [buildInstaller](LowLevel.md#buildinstaller) function.

+The `config.xml` file represents the highest level definition of a QtIFW installer, containing information such as the product name and version.
+Most of the attributes in this class correspond directly to the name of the tags added to the xml file.
+Attributes set to `None` values will not be written, otherwise they will be.

 Constructor:

-    QtIfwConfigXml( name, exeName, version, publisher,
+    QtIfwConfigXml( name, version, publisher,
-                    iconFilePath=None, isGui=True,
+                  	iconFilePath=None,
+                  	controlScriptName=None,
+                  	primaryContentExe=None,
+                  	isGuiPrimaryContentExe=True,
                   	companyTradeName=None )

 Attributes:

-    exeName (used indirectly w/ isGui)
+    primaryContentExe (used indirectly w/ isGui)
     iconFilePath  (used indirectly)
     companyTradeName (used indirectly)

     Name
     Version
     Publisher
-    InstallerApplicationIcon  (icon base name, i.e. omit extension) Title
+    InstallerApplicationIcon  (icon base name, i.e. omit extension) ControlScript
+    Title
     TargetDir
     StartMenuDir
     RunProgram
     RunProgramDescription

     runProgramArgList  (used indirectly)

-    otherElements (open end dictionary of key/value pairs to inject)
+    otherElements (open ended dictionary of key/value pairs to inject)

-Convenience functions:
+Functions:

     setDefaultVersion()
     setDefaultTitle()
     setDefaultPaths()

+    addCustomTags( root )

+    path()
+    dirPath()

 ## QtIfwControlScript

 QtIWF installers may have a "Control Script" and/or a collection of "Package Scripts".